Introduction

 ✓ Agent 'my-assistant' installed successfully

-# Open the local web dashboard
+# Start the local web dashboard

 Key Concepts